zacharesmer/DEF-CON-32-Badge/Readme.md

 # Plans for the future and ideas if you want to contribute
 (A very non-exhaustive list, there is a lot that could be done!)

-[] Use the accelerometer somehow (to change the screen rotation some work also needs to be done on stopping the display DMA loop without a hard reset.
-That would have the added benefit of letting apps opt in to manual screen redraws, which would help avoid tearing.
-Suggestions and PRs welcome!)
-[] Use the RTC to keep track of the actual date and time [] An IrDA messaging app with text instead of drawings [] Something to use the speaker, maybe a piano app?
+[] Use the accelerometer to change the screen rotation [] Use the RTC to keep track of the actual date and time [] An IrDA messaging app with text instead of drawings [] Something to use the speaker, maybe a piano app?
 [] Use the SAO port for something
-[] Add more Neopixel animations!
+[] Lots more Neopixel animations
-[] Custom themes!
-I made a color chooser widget, it's just not used for anything yet [] Display images from a file on the screen (I think if you convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
+[] Custom themes--I made a color chooser widget, it's just not used for anything yet [] Display images from a file on the screen (I think if you convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
 [] Decode more IR formats
 [] Make it possible to delete and rename recordings/files/directories from the IR remote app [] Add a way to display text in other sizes and fonts (this is a solved problem in the russ hughes st7789 driver and micropython nano gui, but I haven't investigated how they did it yet.
 Nano gui is probably most similar because it uses framebufs)
-[] literally any decently usable tools for layouts and UI
+[] literally any decently usable tools for creating layouts and UIs [] Make a nice interface for apps to opt into manually triggering screen redraws so they can have smoother animations

 # Thank you
 Thanks to Entropic Engineering for making a very cool and fun piece of hardware.
 Additional credit for various helpful things, examples, tutorials, and prior art: